- What are direct payments?

 If you are interested in Direct Payments and are currently receiving social care support from us, please contact your care coordinator, social care practitioner or social worker for more information.

 There are also independent organisations that offer information and support in relation to your Direct Payment.
-The Council works with and can make referrals to Surrey Independent Living Council (SILC).
-SILC provides independent expertise in Direct Payments:
+Surrey Independent Living Council (SILC) can help provide peer support on direct payments.

 - Tel: 01483 458111